 The majority of Syrian people were not extremists and merely wanted Syria to democratise.
 During demonstrations in Homs, Deraa and Deir Al Zor, protestors reworded the popular refrain, “God, Syria and Freedom” from the original “God, Syria, and Bashar”.
 Initially people called for:

 1) A repeal of the political prisoner’s law.

-2) A repeal of the one State system law.
+2) A repeal of the one state system law.

-3) A repeal of the State of emergency law.
+3) A repeal of the state of emergency law.

-Yabroud, a city 90KM North of Damascus, held its own free elections.
-It set up its own secular government.
-Amidst all the propaganda from the regime, this is what they tried to suppress more than anything, the cries from the people for the right to determine their own future.
-The NCB (National coordination committee of the forces of democratic change) also tried to reason with the regime to begin a democratic transition.
+Yabroud, a city 90KM North of Damascus, held its own free elections and set up its own secular government.
+The regime tried to suppress the people’s right to determine their own future.
+The NCB (National Co-ordination Committee of the forces of democratic change) tried to reason with the regime to begin a democratic transition.
 They were ignored.
 The regime employed disgusting levels of savagery to maintain power, deliberately starving many rebel controlled areas, forcing people to eat weeds and stray animals.

 - The Aleppo women who founded Radio Naseem (the first independent radio station there).

-- The “Brides of Peace” protests in Aleppo.
+- The “Brides Of Peace” protests in Aleppo.

 - Alawi actress Fadwa Suleiman’s hunger strike in the name of the Revolution.